The terms sonogram and ultrasound are often used interchangeably. However, there is a difference between the two:

-A sonogram is the image that’s created, printed, and given to you that shows the area of the body you had scanned.
+In short, an ultrasound is the process, while a sonogram is the end result.
 Even though technically the terms mean different things, they are used interchangeably by many people.

 Sonograms have a varied number of applications, but most people know about it from its safe use during pregnancy and an OB/GYN exam.
-But since it shows any hollow organ in real time, it’s used during surgery to help make many procedures possible and much safer.
-There are several different types of ultrasounds, including:
+But since it shows any hollow organ in real time, it is also used during surgery to help make many procedures much safer.

 The Ultrasound and Pregnancy

 There isn’t a minimum or maximum number of abdominal sonograms that you should get during pregnancy.
-Other than the one to two you can get to confirm pregnancy and look for any abnormalities, most healthy pregnancies don’t require more.
+Other than the one or two you can get to confirm pregnancy and look for any abnormalities, most healthy pregnancies do not require more.

-High-risk pregnancies may require more if your gynecologist suspects something specific.
-Then you may get a vaginal sonogram.
+High risk pregnancies may require more frequent ultrasounds if your gynecologist suspects something specific.
+Then you may get a vaginal ultrasound.
 Indications for an obstetric ultrasound are classified according to the trimester, which include:

 - First trimester: